Times Square Ball

 The Times Square Ball is a time ball located in New York City's Times Square.
 Located on the roof of One Times Square, the ball is a prominent part of a New Year's Eve celebration in Times Square commonly referred to as the ball drop, where the ball descends down a specially designed flagpole, beginning at 11:59:00 p.m.
-ET, and resting at midnight to signal the start of the new year.
+ET, and resting at 12:00:00 a.m. to signal the start of the new year.

-The event was first organized by Adolph Ochs, owner of The New York Times, as an extension to a series of New Year's Eve fireworks displays he held at the building to promote its status as the new headquarters of the Times, while the ball itself was designed by Artkraft Strauss.
-First held on December 31, 1907, to welcome 1908, the ball drop has been held annually since, except in 1942 and 1943 in observance of wartime blackouts.
-The event is currently organized by the Times Square Alliance and Countdown Entertainment, a company led by Jeffrey Strauss.
-Since 2009, the ball itself has remained atop One Times Square nearly year-round as a landmark.
+The event was first organized by then-New York Times owner Adolph Ochs, expanding upon New Year's fireworks displays he held at the building since 1904 to promote its status as the Times headquarters.
+The ball itself was designed by sign company Artkraft Strauss, and inspired by the time ball at the Western Union Telegraph Building.
+First held on December 31, 1907, to welcome 1908, the ball drop has been held annually since, except in 1942 and 1943 in observance of wartime blackouts during World War II.

-The ball has been updated seven times to reflect improvements in lighting technology: the original ball was 5 ft in diameter, constructed from wood and iron, and illuminated with 100 incandescent light bulbs.
-By contrast, the outgoing ball used from 2008–09 through 2024–25 is 12 ft in diameter, and uses over 32,000 LED lamps.
-Since 1999–2000, the ball has featured an outer surface consisting of crystal panels manufactured by Waterford Crystal, which contain inscriptions and designs representing a yearly theme.
-A new seventh design is scheduled to be introduced for the 2025–26 event as part of the renovation of One Times Square; past iterations of the ball are also expected to be exhibited in the tower's new museum.
+The ball has been updated six times to reflect improvements in lighting technology: the original ball was 5 ft in diameter, constructed from wood and iron, and illuminated with 100 incandescent light bulbs.
+By contrast, the sixth iteration of the ball contained over 32,000 LEDs, and the seventh iteration which debuted for 2025–26 is 12.5 ft in diameter.
+Since 1999–2000, the ball has typically featured an outer surface consisting of crystal panels manufactured by Waterford Crystal, which contain inscriptions and designs representing a yearly theme; the current ball contains over 5,000 circular panels of varying sizes.

-The prevalence of the Times Square ball drop has inspired similar "drops" at other local New Year's Eve events across the country; while some use balls, some instead drop objects that represent local culture or history.
+The ball itself has remained atop One Times Square nearly year-round since 2009.
+As part of a renovation of One Times Square, the ball became accessible to the public in November 2025 as part of a new observation deck attraction, with visitors also able to purchase outgoing crystals from the ball as keepsakes.
+The prevalence of the event has inspired similar "drops" at other local New Year's Eve events across the country; while some use balls, some instead drop objects that represent local culture or history.

+The ball has occasionally been lowered outside of midnight ET on New Year's Eve, including for promotional purposes (including a reported use in 1983 to inaugurate a new Times Square sign, and Toshiba briefly sponsoring a drop for midnight in Japan on the morning of December 31), and the current ball being lowered multiple times per-day for public viewings on One Times Square's observation deck.
+On July 3 and 4, 2026, the ball was lowered eight times for midnight on Independence Day in each U.S. time zone, as part of a commemoration of the United States Semiquincentennial.

 Events

 Event organization

-A crowd in Times Square welcoming the year 2013.